Skoal (tobacco): Popularity

-IRI infoscan data for 2012 indicated that Skoal tobacco held a 22.5% share of the US smokeless tobacco market.
-There have been several songs written about Skoal or containing references to Skoal such as "Letter to Me" by Brad Paisley, "The Grundy County Spitting Incident" by Cledus T. Judd, "Guys Like Me" by Eric Church, "Beers Ago" by Toby Keith, and "Fancy Like" by Walker Hayes.
+IRI info scan data for 2012 indicated that Skoal tobacco held a 22.5% share of the US smokeless tobacco market.
+There have been several songs written about Skoal or containing references to Skoal such as "Letter to Me" by Brad Paisley, "The Grundy County Spitting Incident" by Cledus T. Judd, "Guys Like Me" by Eric Church, "Beers Ago" by Toby Keith, "Ain't That Some" by Morgan Wallen, and "Fancy Like" and "AA" by Walker Hayes.

 ReadyCut controversy

 In late 2012, Skoal introduced their "ReadyCut" line.
 ReadyCut was essentially the same as their previous tobacco offerings, with the primary difference being in the way in which it was presented in the can.
 As opposed to pouches, or loose tobacco, ReadyCut was pressed into small bricks roughly one inch long, and half an inch square.
 The premise behind this was that a user could get their average "pinch" without the need to pack the can, or spend too much time digging the tobacco out.
 Furthermore, there would be less tobacco dropped, making the ReadyCut bricks cleaner.
 Shortly after its introduction, however, many users began to complain that the number of bricks in the can did not equate the same amount of tobacco which the company claimed was packaged.
 (Most cans have roughly one ounce of loose tobacco in them, while the average number of pouches per can is in the 15 to 20 range.)
-Users noted that if the bricks were broken apart and pressed around to form the usual loose tobacco, the can itself seemed half full; thus being less than the advertised one ounce.
+Users noted that if the bricks were broken apart and pressed around to form the usual loose tobacco, the can itself seemed half full; thus being less than the advertised one and two tenths of an ounce.
 As a result of this, and the perceived stigma associated with pouch use by regular users, ReadyCut sales quickly dwindled, to a point that by the end of 2013, Skoal had largely pulled ReadyCut from the market.